top of page

 If I go with a big personal injury law firm, will there be a lot of attorneys all working on my particular case?

 That's a joke.
 There's a 99% chance that only one attorney will ever have anything to do with your case, regardless of the size of the law firm.
 Will it be one of the older, more experienced attorneys?
-Or will it be one of the young, relatively inexperienced Richmond auto accident lawyers who who is still learning?
+Or will it be one of the young, relatively inexperienced lawyers who who is still learning?

 What are some advantages of going with a smaller personal injury law firm?